 Use built-in tools instead of downloading programs that promise to fix computer issues.
 For example, Windows 10’s Storage Sense feature cleans up unnecessary files to help the system run more efficiently.
 If your system is slow, you can also try to reset the computer in Windows’s Settings app.

-Leave the rest of the maintenance to work to a reputable managed IT services provider like INFINIT Consulting.
+Leave the rest of the maintenance to work to a reputable managed IT services provider like ERGOS Technology Partners.
 When you partner with us, we’ll ensure that your computers are configured properly and protected against the latest threats.
-If your business is in Utah, Seattle, or San Jose, schedule a meeting with us today to learn more.